 We loved the simple and honest exterior design of the Grizzl-E. It’s a painted aluminum enclosure with a single LED indicator light.
 It is durable and likely cost-effective to manufacture.
 The Grizzl-E charger is NEMA Type-4 rated, among the best in the industry for water tightness and extreme climate resistance.

 There are four hex screws around the perimeter of the device for easy user access.
-The front-cover is user removable, and a good rubber seal sits around the cover to keep moisture out.
+The front cover is user removable, and a good rubber seal sits around the cover to keep moisture out.
 The user will only ever need inside access to change the amperage limit of the home charger.
 Unlike other chargers on the market, it is not possible to set an amp limit from the app.
 The amperage is configured by hardware dip switches inside the box.
-We actually see this is a safety benefit because it is less prone to software/app bugs.
-Hardware dip switches can be used to limit the maximum power supported by the household circuit, and users can make daily adjustments from settings inside their vehicle screens, if needed.
+We actually see this as a safety benefit because it is less prone to software/app bugs.
+Hardware dip switches can be used to limit the maximum power output of the Grizzl-E charging station, to prevent overloading less powerful circuits.

 One area where we feel the Grizzl-E comes short is with the included charging cord holder.
-The single piece plastic design feels cheap, and not very durable.
+The single-piece plastic design feels cheap, and not very durable.
 The flat sides of the home charging box also means that it is not possible to wrap the charging cord around the main unit, and the use of an external cord holder is required.
-However, if the user is not satisfied with the included cord holder, it can be upgraded to a third party J1772 wall holder.
+However, if the user is unsatisfied with the included cord holder, it can be upgraded to a third party J1772 wall holder.

 Charging Cord and J1772 Connector